alttch/eva3/doc/sfa/sfa_framework.rst

-    If you have frontend server installed before UI and it handles HTTP basic authentication, you can leave *eva_sfa_login* and *eva_sfa_apikey* variables empty and let framework to log in without them.
+    If you have frontend server installed before UI and it handles HTTP basic authentication, you can leave *eva_sfa_login* and *eva_sfa_apikey* variables empty and let framework log in without them.

-    In this case authorization data will be parsed by SFA server from *Authorization* HTTP headers (frontend server should pass it as-is to back-end SFA).
+    In this case authorization data will be parsed by SFA server from *Authorization* HTTP header (frontend server should pass it as-is to back-end SFA).

 eva_sfa_cb_login_success, eva_sfa_cb_login_error